yangp0709/CS262/Design_Exercise3/experiments/clock_rate_experiments/clock_rate_experiments.md

   - **VM 1 (tick 1):** 21 SEND + INTERNAL vs. 40 RECEIVE events
   - **VM 2 (tick 1):** 24 vs. 38
   - **VM 3 (tick 3):** 190 vs. 7
   Here the slow VMs generate very few active events while receiving many messages (ratio less than 1:1), causing moderate queue buildups and forcing larger clock jumps when they process their backlog.
-In contrast, the fast VM sends actively (190 vs. only 7 receives), keeping its clock stable.
+In contrast, the fast VM sends actively (190 vs. only 7 receives) since it rarely receives messages due to the other two machines always reading and never sending.
+This keeps the fast VM's clock stable.

 *Conclusion:* In this mixed setting, the disparity is clear.
 The slow machines lag behind—accumulating a backlog that forces larger clock jumps—while the faster machine, generating many events, maintains minimal clock variation.